 During the lease term in Middletown

-During tenancy, the rental home belongs to the tenant we respect the tenant 's privacy.
-As managing agents Nesbitt Realty has the right and duty to reasonable entry of the rental home, but we will never abuse that right.
-If Nesbitt Realty has a good reason to go into a rental home in Middletown, the renter must allow us to come into the rental property.
-Some valid reasons to come into rental property are to:
+During tenancy, the rental belongs to the renter we respect the renter 's privacy.
+As the property manager Nesbitt Realty has the right to reasonable entry of the rental, but we will never abuse that right.
+If Nesbitt Realty has a good reason to enter a rental property in Middletown, the renter must allow us to access the rental home.
+Some good reasons to come into rental home are to:

 - Inspect the rental property,